 Before you can create your team online, you need to do some off-line organizing.
 Get a group of 5–8 people together, agree on who the two co-captains will be, and come up with a team name.
-(Note that co-captains must have an email address ending in mit.edu, draper.com, or broadinstitute.org.)
+(Note that co-captains must have an email address ending in mit.edu, draper.com, broadinstitute.org, or technologyreview.com.)

 If you need to find additional teammates, try the Find a Team or Teammate forum.